Vizient/AACN Nurse Residency Program™ at UCHealth

 - Applications will be reviewed by a nurse residency program recruiter.

-- Applicants selected for an interview will be contacted via email to schedule a virtual Microsoft Teams interview with the hiring manager(s).
+- Applicants matching with a clinical unit will be contacted via email and scheduled for a virtual Microsoft Teams interview with the hiring manager(s).

 Offers are contingent and are not considered official until the following items are received: